xcomfan/xcomfan.github.io/gitref/repo_history/viewing_repo_history.md

 | -S | Only show commits adding or removing code matching the string.
 Referred to as the "Pickaxe" feature | `git log -S my_function` |
 | --no-merges | Prevent the display of merge commits | `git log --no-merge` |
 | -- path/to/file | Limit output to commit that introduced changes to those files | `git log -- a.c`, `git log -- *.c`|

+## Show commit stats

+`git log --stat` will show the commit stats (number of changes etc)

+`git log --shortstat` Displays only the changed/insertion/deletions line from the --stat command.